ham2k/adif4/README.md

 But it was pointed out that ultimately, it suffers from the same problem that the "_INTL Field" proposals have: data is lost when doing a round trip in an existing application.

-Also, we could not reach agreement on whether "Sebasti&aacute;n" or "Sebasti?n" or even "Sebastian" were acceptable replacements for "Sebastián".
-But perhaps the distinction is clearer with "???????" being unacceptable replacement for "이건 예시예요".
+Also, we could not reach agreement on whether `"Sebasti&aacute;n"` or `"Sebasti?n"` or even `"Sebastian"` were acceptable replacements for `"Sebastián"`.
+But perhaps the distinction is clearer with `"???????"` being unacceptable replacement for `"이건 예시예요"`.

 Conclusion:
 * Works, but only if everybody adopts it, and implementation is not trivial.
 Cannot do round-trip interoperation with existing applications.

 Learnings:
 * It was in this discussion that we realized that the data between fields could be used, as long as we did not include a "<" character.
-This is where the idea of using &lt; to escape UTF-8 strings and prevent breakage first popped up (see [this message](https://groups.io/g/adifdev/message/11113)) leading to the final proposal.
+This is where the idea of using `"&lt;"` to escape UTF-8 strings and prevent breakage first popped up (see [this message](https://groups.io/g/adifdev/message/11113)) leading to the final proposal.
 * It was also in the discussion around what was an acceptable replacement that Sebastian KI2D first noted that any string with extended characters was a "new type of value" being introduced in a new version of the standard, and thus how an existing application represented it, or even failure to represent it, was not a backwards compatibility issue, in the same way that an older application failing to dislay `<MODE:4>MFSK<SUBMODE:3>FT4` as "FT4" was not a backwards compatibility issue.